 15. Elephant Arm Tattoo

 Your arm is a fantastic placement for an elephant tattoo – especially a larger inking that you want to show off.
 Ask your artist to tailor the design so that it suits the vertical, curved shape of your forearm and won’t look stretched around your muscles.
 One option is a half-head elephant tattoo.
-Unique and intriguing, this tattoo has an artistic look.
+Unique and intriguing, an elephant arm tattoo has an artistic look.

 16. Elephant Hand Tattoo